ARTICLE Penny Lewis

 Theresa says the Metador Entertainer 6-burner outdoor kitchen it sells comes equipped with a mixer tap for hot and cold water and would generally be required to be plumbed in by a licensed plumber.
-“The waste water goes through a pipe from the bottom of the sink and can be directed into a drain or can be properly plumbed in as well.
-We would recommend to check with local council requirements in regards to water supply and waste management,” Theresa says.
+“The wastewater goes through a pipe from the bottom of the sink and can be directed into a drain or can be properly plumbed in as well.
+We would recommend checking with local council requirements in regards to water supply and waste management,” Theresa says.

 What type of lighting should I plan on getting?

 Just as you need the right lighting in your indoor kitchen, so too will you need the right illumination outside.
 A mix of task lighting for prep work and cooking is required, but also ambient lighting too, to set the right mood for the dining area.
 Nichola Vague recommends investing in the right lighting.
 She believes in having fewer, good quality lights, rather than poor quality lights that you will end up replacing.

 “I tend to use good lights throughout.
 There’s nothing worse than fitting a house out with lighting and then having to replace it a year later.”